 - We can change any name of the worksheet in the specified workbook if you are referring to other workbooks than the code written workbook.

 - If the worksheet name doesn’t match we will get subscript out of range.

 This has been a guide to VBA Name WorkSheet.
-Here we discuss how to Name the excel worksheet using VBA coding along with practical examples and a downloadable template.
+Here we discuss how to name worksheet using VBA coding along with practical examples and downloadable excel template.
 Below you can find some useful excel VBA articles –